SigmaWrath/Tukupu-Published/content/Adventure - The Fey Line.md

 >
 > With over 30 hours still left on the journey, catching them may be a matter of survival.

+> [!tip] Player-specific note
+>
+> A dhampir might thirst for sustenance upon seeing the body.

 Upon investigating the body, the players find:
 - They wear very fine clothes
 - They're an [[Elves|elf]] (from the pointy ears)